 Optimistic or Pessimistic only need to identify the maximax or unrandomized maximin decision.
 The maximax decision can be identified by scanning all own payoffs in any order, keeping a record of the highest found so far.
 The maximin decision can be identified only by left-right comparisons.

-Optimistic and Pessimistic Occurrence thus require all own (and only own) payoffs, with two exceptions: If Optimistic's look-ups include all own payoffs for all but one own decision and a higher payoff for the remaining decision, Optimistic Occurrence requires no more look-ups for the latter decision; and if Pessimistic's look-ups include all own payoffs for one own decision and an own payoff for another decision that is lower than the minimum payoff for the former decision, Pessimistic Occurrence requires no more look-ups for the latter decision.
-Optimistic Adjacency is vacuous, and Pessimistic Adjacency requires a set of left-right comparisons sufficient to identify the maximin decision.
+Optimistic and Pessimistic Occurrence thus require all own (and only own) payoffs, with two exceptions: If Optimistic's look-ups include all own payoffs for all but one own decision and a higher payoff for the remaining decision, Optimistic Occurrence requires no more look-ups for the latter decision; and if Pessimistic's look-ups include all own payoffs for one own decision and an own payoff for another decision that is lower than the minimum payoff for the former decision, Pessimistic sometimes returning to the third, and then the first-period pie size, with most transitions from later to earlier periods.
+Our TS treatment was much less conducive to memorization than C&J's, with 8-16 payoffs versus three pie sizes.